TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 		- repo of FAQs, how to guides, troubleshooting tips related to AWS security
 	- **AWS Security Centre**-
 		- central hub for security resources, including documentation, tools and service updates
+- **AWS Whitepapers**- detailed documents on architectural best practices, security, compliance and industry-specific solutiosn
+- **AWS Blogs**- articles on new services, features, case studies and technical tips
+- **AWS Prescriptive Guidance**- best practices, patterns and strategoies for deplying, migrating and managing apps
 - **Shared responsibility model**- how AWS and customers work together to ensure top leve security
 	- AWS constrols security of the cloud, like data centers, services and all the layers
 		- compute, storage, database, networking, regions, AZ, edge locations, global infrastructure